-OPTIONS AVAILABLE WITH 981/2981- AND 983/2983-TYPE TELEPHONES bolennally at the lougepool and Machines progress.
-Privacy is implemented on a per-station basis by installation of a D-180729 kit of parts.
+(c) Privacy/Privacy Release-A station equipped with the optional privacy feature is prevented from entering a CO/PBX call in progress.
+Privacy is implemented on a per-station basis by installation of a D-180729 Kit of Parts.
 The station can be released from this condition by the operation of the privacy release feature at the other station(s) on the call.
 All 980-series telephone sets have the factory-wired PRIV RLS button, which should be designated only when at least one station in the system has privacy installed.